micahwilhelm/customhtmlwidgets/README.md

 ### HTML Widgets for R

-The **htmlwidgets** package provides a framework for easily creating R bindings to JavaScript libraries.
+The **customhtmlwidgets** package provides a framework for easily creating R bindings to JavaScript libraries.
 Widgets created using the framework can be:

 * Used at the R console for data analysis just like conventional R plots (via RStudio Viewer).
 * Seamlessly embedded within [R Markdown](http://rmarkdown.rstudio.com) documents and [Shiny](http://shiny.rstudio.com) web applications.
 * Saved as standalone web pages for ad-hoc sharing via email, Dropbox, etc.

-There are already several R packages based on **htmlwidgets**, including:
+There are already several R packages based on **customhtmlwidgets**, including:

 * [leaflet](https://github.com/rstudio/leaflet) -- Interactive maps with OpenStreetMap
 * [dygraphs](https://rstudio.github.io/dygraphs/) --- Interactive time series visualization